 (c) a reference to IEC followed by a designation is a reference to an International Electrotechnical Commission publication having that designation as amended from time to time and includes a reference to an International Electrotechnical Commission Standards Publication made in substitution for the publication specified in the regulation.

-[Regulation 2 amended in Gazette 5 Dec 2013 p.
+[Regulation 2 amended: Gazette 5 Dec 2013 p.
 5647-9.]

 3. Regulations do not apply to certain noise emissions